 Scientific Reports, a journal published by Springer Nature, has been criticised for publishing fraudulent research in an open letter signed by many well-known experts in research fraud.
 The letter highlights multiple cases where papers have passed peer review despite containing glaring issues, from irrelevant references and ‘tortured phrases’ to nonsensical figures.

-Since 2014, 3719 articles in Springer Nature have been flagged for containing tortured phrases with 25 listed for Scientific Reports.
-Over the same period, 262 articles have been retracted, according to a database managed by Retraction Watch, which records why papers are retracted.
+Since 2014, 25 articles in Scientific Reports have been flagged for containing tortured phrases.
+Over the same period, 262 articles have been retracted by the journal, according to a database managed by Retraction Watch, which records why papers are retracted.
 ‘They’ve published 23k papers in 2024 with article processing charges of £2090, raising £49 million from this journal alone,’ says Bishop.
 ‘So they should be able to put resource into cleaning this up.’

 By comparison, PLOS One, another large open-access journal publishing over 14,000 articles per year, has retracted nearly 500 papers over the same time period, according to the Retraction Watch database.